KxSystems/docs/docs/ref/rotate.md

 ---
-title: rotate – Reference – kdb+ and q documentation
+title: rotate shifts the items of a list to the left or right | Reference | kdb+ and q documentation
 description: rotate is a q keyword that shifts the items of a list to the left or right.
 author: Stephen Taylor
-keywords: item, kdb+, q, rotate, shift
 ---
 # `rotate`